watermelonwolverine/Filename-Tag-Generator/README.md

 ### Using Python

 This section assumes that you have Python version >= 3.10 installed on your system and that you have some basic programming and command line knowledge.
-You must also install tkinter for your python version using `apt install pythonX-tk` with `X` being the Python version you use.
+You must also install tkinter for your python version.
+Under Ubuntu that can usually be done with `apt install pythonX-tk` with `X` being the Python version you use.

-1. Run `pythonX pip install https://github.com/watermelonwolverine/Filename-Tag-Generator`
+1. Run `pythonX -m pip install <link-to-whl-file-under-releases>`
 2. Find out where Python puts your console scripts.
 Usually that is in the `usr/local/bin`.
 3. Either run the  program for a first time setup or go directly to [configuration](#configuration) to read about configuration files.